DOUVILLE MAKES 33 SAVES AS VERMONT TOPS NEW HAMPSHIRE, 4-1

-Sophomore netminder Roxanne Douville made 33 saves for the Catamounts
+Sophomore goaltender Roxanne Douville makes 33 saves for Catamounts

 DURHAM, N.H. - Maggie Hunt (Naperville, Ill.) scored a power-play goal for her first goal of the season, but the University of New Hampshire women's ice hockey team was defeated 4-1 by the University of Vermont in Thursday night's Hockey East action at the Whittemore Center.

 UNH, winless in six games (0-4-2), dips below .500 for the first time this season at 3-4-2.
 The Wildcats are 1-2-1 at home and 0-2-1 in Hockey East.
 UVM, which had lost all 15 previous road games in this series, improved to 2-4-4 overall, 2-1-0 Hockey East.